matsim-eth/discrete-mode-choice/README.md

 For more customized applications and set-ups, have a look at [Customizing the framework](docs/Customizing.md).

-## Literature

-The Discrete Mode Choice extension has been used in the following publications:

-- Hörl, S., M. Balac and K.W.
-Axhausen (2019) [Pairing discrete mode choice models and agent-based transport simulation with MATSim](https://www.research-collection.ethz.ch/handle/20.500.11850/303667), presented at the 98th Annual Meeting of the Transportation Research Board, January 2019, Washington D.C.
-- Hörl, S., M. Balac and K.W.
-Axhausen (2018) [A first look at bridging discrete choice modeling and agent-based microsimulation in MATSim](https://www.sciencedirect.com/science/article/pii/S1877050918304496?via%3Dihub), *Procedia Computer Science*, **130**, 900-907.

 ## Working with the code

 - Releases are generally available on [Bintray](https://bintray.com/matsim-eth/matsim/discrete-mode-choice).
 Un-postfixed version numbers denote releases that are comaptible with the latest stable MATSim release, i.e. 0.10.1.
 All version postfixed with `-latest` relate to a specific recent weekly SNAPSHOT of MATSim.